-Sealed construction keeps gears, shaft surfaces, and bearings lubricated - no pillow blocks that require greasing.
-Modular design allows drum size changes and a wide range of gear ratios and motor sizes provide the performance required for your application.
-A full selection of options form single-speed drum switches to synchronized multi-unit/multi-axis proportional systems put you in full control.
+Engineered with sealed construction that keeps gears, shaft surfaces, and bearings lubricated and running optimally, our pneumatic hoists for lifting feature a modular design that allows drum size changes and a wide range of gear ratios and motor sizes to provide the performance required for your application.
+We offer a full selection of options, from single-speed drum switches to synchronized multi-unit/multi-axis proportional systems to put you in full control.

 To discuss project specifics or request a quote contact us at (503) 626-0654.

 Line speed is the distance the load travels over a given amount of time.